-Content Management System functionality includes the flexibility of creating and publishing contents right from your dashboard.
-Both platforms help you to create and manage contents but their working procedures are different.
+Content Management System functionality includes the flexibility of creating and publishing content right from your dashboard.
+Both platforms help you to create and manage content but their working procedures are different.

 WordPress CMS Functionality

 Whenever you want to create and publish rich media content, you just need to choose the block and edit it as you need.
-It gives you full freedom to writing, editing, updating and managing content, adjusting SEO settings, uploading images, integrating social media files, etc.
+It gives you full freedom to write, edit, update and manage content, adjust SEO settings, upload images, integrate social media files, etc.

 Webflow CMS Functionality